FancyMcPlugins/FancySitula/README.md

 - Powerful factory classes for creating packets
 - Wrapper classes for Minecraft packets and entities
 - Support for multiple Minecraft versions
+- No third-party dependencies and works out of the box

 ## Supported packets